MetaMask/SIPs/SIPS/sip-4.md

   - `snap.manifest.json:initialPermissions` - Permissions that the snap is requesting from the user.
   - `snap.manifest.json:shasum` - The shashum of the bundled source required for security purposes.
   - `snap.manifest.json:source.location.npm.iconPath` - _(optional)_ The location of the icon file that represents the snap in the UI of the wallet.

-### Appendix II: Checksum algorithms

-There is only one supported checksum algorithm at this time that can be used in `package.json:snap.checksum.algorithm`.

-- `sha-256`.
-The SHA-256 algorithm for checksum.

 ## Copyright